Chief Medical Officers urge everyone to stay home

-Chief Medical Officers in Northern Ireland and Ireland have voiced their concerns about the high levels of Covid-19 and are urging everyone to stay home.
+CHIEF Medical Officers (CMOs) in Northern Ireland and the Republic of Ireland have voiced their concerns about the high levels of COVID-19 and are urging everyone to stay home.

 Both CMOs are strongly urging everyone to stay at home except for essential reasons, and to avoid all unnecessary journeys, including cross-border travel.